 Deadline: February 15, 2020

-The purpose of the UNESCO/Guillermo Cano World Press Freedom Prize is to reward each year a person, organization or institution that has made a notable contribution to the defense and/or promotion of press freedom anywhere in the world, especially if risks have been involved.
+Nominations are open for the UNESCO/Guillermo Cano World Press Freedom Prize 2020.
+This Prize was established by UNESCO’s Executive Board, in 1997, in honour of Guillermo Cano, a Colombian journalist who died in the exercise of his profession.
+Its purpose is to reward each year a person, organization or institution that has made a notable contribution to the defence and/or promotion of press freedom anywhere in the world, especially if risks have been involved.

 - Prizes may be conferred upon individuals, institutions, other entities or non-governmental organizations.

-Nominations for the Prize should be submitted by filling out the nomination form in English or French and sending it by post or by email to:
+Nominations for the Prize should be submitted by filling out the form in English or French and sending it before February 15, 2020 by post or by email to:

 Communication and Information Sector